Published on

 After years of anxiety-riddled work like this, I eventually found myself scratching my startup itch and was no longer driven by such aggressive career goals.
 It was at this point that I was finally able to let go of these emotions and begin to separate my personal fulfilment from my work identity.

-Detachment allowed me to slow down and focus less on immediate results and more on contemplating the best long-term path forward, improving my persuasive writing and analytical skills in the process.
+Detachment allowed me to slow down, focus less on immediate results, and focus more on contemplating the best long-term path forward, improving my persuasive writing and analytical skills in the process.

 Detachment allowed me to recommend building systems in a way that generated extremely boring work for me personally, but was the right choice for my client's business, building a stronger network in the process.